paulwinex/hqt/README.md

     - widget: a simple window opening .
 Works if the widget is created from QWidget or QMainWindow.
 Main function showUi returns a pointer to widget object.
     - dialog: opens the window blocks Houdinis window.
 To do this you need to create a widget that inherits from QDialog. showUi returns result of the dialogue (bool) and a pointer to the dialogue object.
     - menu: If the widget is inherited from QMenu, the menu will open at the current cursor position . showUi returns a pointer to the selected QAction

+### Houdini 14

+This script help you to open PySide Widgets in Houdini 14

+  - Open widget as child of main Houdini Window
+  - Insert your widget as Houdini Python Panel without .pypanel file
+  - Fix default Houdini stylesheet examples

 ### Install: